 Ex-husband: Your genuine kindness and being a badass comes to mind when I think of you.
 I lied to you about being a landed immigrant in Canada for months because I was too afraid to lose you.
 I came up with so many different crazy stories, including even being a man!
 Thank you for not throwing me over the 7th-floor balcony that day.
 Thank you for giving me my life’s greatest accomplishment, becoming a mother.

-A work angel: I never got the chance to thank you in person for giving me my first full-time job in Canada.
-Unfortunately, within hours of hiring me, the company terminated her, but her last act of kindness was hiring an inexperienced black girl.
+A work angel: Penny I never got the chance to thank you in person for giving me my first full-time job in Canada.
+Unfortunately, within hours of hiring me, she decided to resign from her position, but her last act of kindness was hiring an inexperienced black girl.
 Thank you for taking a chance on me when no one else did.
 You saw the hunger in my eyes.